How to install Easy!Appointments on Raspberry PI: Open Source Reservation Tool

 Install LAMP Packages

-We also need to install all the packages to transform our Raspberry PI into a Linux-Apache-MySQL-Php (LAMP) server.
+We must also install all the packages to transform our Raspberry PI into a Linux-Apache-MySQL-Php (LAMP) server.
 We’ll use MariaDB instead of MySQL as it performs better in our Raspberry PI.
 You can check all the required steps detailed in my LAMP server on Raspberry PI tutorial.
 These steps can be resumed with the following apt line:

 sudo apt install apache2 php mariadb-server php-mysql -y